 - Building Inspections for smaller projects and those not covered by contracted ICC Code Inspections Consultants are conducted with CSU Building Department personnel, State Inspectors (Elevators, and Boilers), the design architect/engineer, Poudre Fire Authority, and Environmental Health Services.
 CSU Building Department ICC Certified and State board licensed inspectors conduct the electrical, structural, mechanical, and plumbing inspections at the standard intervals and when called.
-The inspectors and the inspections are managed by Megan Gaston, Code Compliance Manager for CSU.
-The inspectors who are ICC Certified and State Board licensed to conduct the inspections are:

 - CSU has been recognized and granted authority by both DORA electrical and plumbing boards to issue permits and perform inspections as its own jurisdiction.
 As stated above, our inspection process utilizes both ICC Certified Code and state licensed consultants and/or Building Department inspectors’ staff as listed above.
 CSU also has the design professional engineers to monitor projects during construction to ensure work is installed as per design.

 - Poudre Fire Authority (PFA) conducts inspections during construction on fire sprinkler systems and fire alarm systems and does final inspections and testing on alarm and sprinkler systems.
 PFA also conducts egress access inspections during final construction inspections in coordination with CSU Facilities, Environmental Health, and the contractors.